Bat Out of Hell (song): Critical reaction

 Sounds magazine described it as "heavy metal thunder with Bruce Springsteen overtones (it's L-O-U-D, but this fellow sang with Ted Nugent...), a lyrical, white-noise tale of screaming sirens, silver black phantom bikes, the Ultimate Girl and her purity (always an important symbol), ending in the final death crash when his heart tears out of his chest and flies away."

 The song was honored at the Q Awards 2008 with the "Classic Song" award.
 Paul Rees, Q's editor in chief, said: "There are some songs that transcend such things as time and genre, and "Bat Out Of Hell" is assuredly one of them.
 It sounded extraordinary when it was first released, and it appears no less so now—like something beamed in from another planet.
 Extraordinary, and magnificent too, thanks in large part to one of the great vocal performances on record."

 This song placed third of Top Gear's Top 5 Ultimate Driving Songs, as voted by the audience of the show.
 It was ranked below Queen's "Don't Stop Me Now" and Golden Earring's "Radar Love".
+The song was viewed negatively by the show's hosts, Jeremy Clarkson, James May, and Richard Hammond, who implored viewers of the show to not vote for the song, with Clarkson calling Meat Loaf a "fat oaf".

 Brett Milano of udiscovermusic.com rated this motorcycle guitar solo as one of the 100 all-time greatest.